Vexillum plicarium: Description

 The shell size varies between 30 mm and 66 mm.

+The shape is broadly fusiform with a high spire and a purple apex.
+The shell contains eight whorls.
+The suture is adpressed.
+The shell is concave from the suture to the sharp shoulder.
+The shell shows various strong, nodulose spiral ribs (about ten on the body whorl) with fine axial striae and spiral cords.
+The white columella has four plaits.
 This shell is usually white with black or dark brown spiral bands, but the basic color may also be cream or orange.
 The interior is white.
-The shape is fusiform, with various nodulose spiral ribs.

 Distribution

-This species is distributed in the Andaman Sea and in the Pacific Ocean along Samoa and the Philippines.
+This species occurs in the east Indian Ocean; in the Andaman Sea and in the south-west Pacific Ocean off Samoa and the Philippines.

+Fossils were found in Pliocene strata in Vanuatu.